 UST's core curriculum empowers you with knowledge, integrity and skills to serve society with conviction and become a leader in your field.
 You will explore the balance between what faith believes and what reason discovers.

-We want to make sure you find the professional path aligned with your purpose, so when that alarm clock rings every morning for years to come, you’ll wake up excited to go out into the world and do great things.
+We want you to find the professional path aligned with your purpose, so when that alarm rings every day, you wake up excited to do great things.

 Dr. Christopher EvansDean, School of Arts and Sciences, and Professor of Theology